God

 THE MYSTERY OF GOD

-Therefore, no one’s salvation need be based upon an interpretation of God, His origins, or any of the unknowns.
-But it will be based upon our acceptance of His messenger and Son – Jesus Christ; and in knowing his true nature.
+Therefore, no one’s salvation must be based upon an interpretation of God, His origins, or any unknowns.
+But it will be based upon our acceptance of His messenger and Son—Jesus Christ, and in knowing his true nature.